Cristiano Ronaldo news: Juventus star reveals all about THAT Man Utd game in 2003, Sir Alex Ferguson's dressing-room invite & how 50 teams wanted him | Goal.com

 "After the game I felt I had nothing left to prove to anyone.
 Every club knew after that game that if they bet on me, they would win."

-The Juve forward also revealed how Sir Alex spoke to him in the United dressing room after the game and how that helped convince the teenager that a switch to Old Trafford was the right move.
+The Juve forward also revealed how Ferguson spoke to him in the United dressing room after the game and how that helped convince the teenager that a switch to Old Trafford was the right move.

 "It was just after the game," he revealed.
 "I remember that the game was over.
 There was a Sporting director who called me over and said that Ferguson wanted to talk to me.